w3c/wai-curricula/content/content-author/data-tables.md

 Optional ideas to teach the learning outcomes:

 * Demonstrate use of assistive technologies to navigate data tables.
-Emphasize how table headers are announced before or after the data cells they are associated to.
+Emphasize how table header cells are announced before or after the data cells they are associated to.
 * Show examples of table header cells.
-Explain that table headers contain succinct and clear information about the data the column or row contains.
+Explain that these cells contain clear and succinct information about the data the column or row contains.
-* Introduce accessible tools that produce appropriate markup for header cells.
+* Introduce accessible tools that produce appropriate markup for table header cells.
 Explain how to designate a given cell as header and how to define the header scope using the tool's user interface.

 #### Ideas to Assess Knowledge for Topic

 Optional ideas to assess knowledge:

-* Short Answer Questions &mdash; Ask students to explain what table headers are and what type of information they should contain.
-Assess how students define table headers and how they understand the type of information headers should contain.
+* Short Answer Questions &mdash; Ask students to explain what table header cells are and what type of information they should contain.
+Assess how students define table header cells and how they understand the type of information headers should contain.
 * Practical &mdash; Give students a table without designated headers and ask them to designate the headers and their scope.
 Assess how students understand the purpose and scope of table headers.
-* Practical &mdash; Have students designate the table headers and their scope using an accessible tool of their choice.
-Assess how students use accessible authoring tools to designate the table headers and their scope.
+* Practical &mdash; Have students designate the table header cells and their scope using an accessible authoring tool of their choice.
+Assess how students use accessible authoring tools to designate the table header cells and their scope.

 {% include excol.html type="end" %}

 {% include excol.html type="start" %}

-### Topic: Data Cells
+### Topic: Table Data Cells

 {% include excol.html type="middle" %}